Why should I contact an IBCLC?

 I have already seen one or more lactation consultants but my baby and I are still having difficulty with breastfeeding.
 Can you help me?

 If you have unresolved problems with breastfeeding after seeing one or more lactation consultants, I am happy to see you and provide a second opinion, as well as additional assistance.
-In these cases, it might be best for us to speak by phone so you can tell me a little bit about what is going on, and we can discuss whether another lactation consultation might be helpful.
+In these cases, it might be best to contact me and tell me a little bit about what is going on, and we can discuss whether another lactation consultation might be helpful.
 Feel free to call me at 385-498-4357 or email me at firstname.lastname@example.org.
 If I miss your call, please leave a message and I will call you back.

 My baby is exclusively bottle feeding, but there are feeding difficulties.
 Do you consult with parents who are not breastfeeding?